HEALTHCARE QUALITY ASSURANCE &

 Every year over 300,000 patients in England acquire a healthcare associated infection whilstin hospital.
 These infections cost the NHS more than £1 billion a year

 Medical Audits NHS cleaning standards audit tool has been developed to ensure you can evidence your compliance with regulation 12 of the Health and Social Care Act (2008).
-You can audit the NHS cleaning standards as laid out in the revised healthcare cleaning Manual (2012) and the PAS 5748 standards.
+You can audit the NHS cleaning standards as laid out in the revised healthcare cleaning Manual (2012) and the NHS cleaning standards.

 In the UK, the Association of Healthcare Cleaning Professionals (AHCP) have ownership of the revised healthcare cleaning manual since it was passed over to them in 2012.

 The care quality Commission audit compliance with NHS cleaning standards as part of their unannounced audits of healthcare settings in England.

 Medical Audits provide a cleaning audit and a range of complimentary audits to help you evidence compliance with all these standards, guidelines and regulations.

 In Ireland, the National Hospitals office (NHO) produced a national cleaning manual in 2008 and this remains the National standard along with the Health Information and Quality Authority (HIQA) Infection Prevention and Control Standards (2010) and updated 2017 National standards for the prevention and control of Healthcare Associated Infections in acute healthcare services as well as the 2018 IPC standards for community services.

 HIQA carry out unannounced audits of hospital cleaning standards as part of their auditing of the National standards for the prevention and control of Healthcare Associated Infections in all healthcare settings in Ireland.